 Will I receive any credit for coursework completed at another university?

-Rackham Graduate School and each joint program have requirements regarding transfer of credits.
-Note that all transfer of credits must be discussed with the Director of Graduate Studies in both Women’s Studies and the other unit.
+The Rackham Graduate School and each joint program have requirements regarding transfer of credits.
+Note that all transfer of credits must be discussed with the Director of Graduate Studies in both Women’s Studies and the other joint department.
 For information about credit transfer policies specific to each joint program, please see the Individual Program Requirements page on this website.

 What do the majority of graduates do with their degrees?

 The majority of our joint Women’s Studies PhD graduates have gone on to obtain post-doctoral fellowships or collegiate professorships.
 You can find updated alumni placement information on our Graduate Student Placement page.